How New Day’s Debt Settlement Program Works

 How will this affect my credit?

-How do I get funds for settlement offers?
+How do I get funds for consolidation offers?

 This depends on your situation.
 If you have funds in savings or from a tax refund or property sale, you can use that money to quickly generate the funds you need.